dnperfors/vimrc/README.md

 Create symlinks:

-    ln -s ~/vimrc/_vimrc ~/.vimrc
-    ln -s ~/vimrc/_gvimrc ~/.gvimrc
-    ln -s ~/vimrc/vimfiles ~/.vim
+    ln -s ~/vimrc ~/.vim

-On Windows you can point your %HOME% to the repository directory.
+On Windows you can point your %HOME% to the parent of the repository directory.